maxlath/wikidata-scripting/books_descriptions/README.md

 # Add book entities descriptions

 In this scripting session, we generate a task queue to translate the numerous Dutch descriptions on the pattern "boek van [author name]" in other languages.

+> :warning: best practices have evolved since this project was initially written, especially, it would now be recommended to use the [batch mode](https://github.com/maxlath/wikibase-cli/blob/master/docs/write_operations.md#batch-mode) instead of many individual `wd` commands.
+See [this example](https://github.com/maxlath/wikidata-scripting/tree/master/convert_claim_from_string_to_monolingualtext) for a more up-to-date workflow

 ## How To
 Assumes that you already have [wikidata-cli](https://github.com/maxlath/wikidata-cli) `>= v5.3.0` and [jsondepth](https://github.com/maxlath/jsondepth) installed globally